 Also, please note that this isn't about cost.
 I don't mind paying for Free Software (free as in freedom), if I can afford it.

-I largely use text console, and my preferred graphical desktop is GNOME Shell (Update: I've switched to Xfce in one distro).
+I largely use text console, and my preferred graphical desktop is GNOME Shell (Update: I've switched to Xfce).
 I once liked GNOME 2 very much and hated the modern appearance of Unity and GNOME Shell.
 But I found the Super Key (Windows Key) shortcuts in Unity really productive and switched to it.
 Later I moved on to GNOME Shell (even before Ubuntu did the switch, when I chose Debian 9 as my primary OS), I found it great.